This post may contain affiliate links. Please read our disclosure policy.

 It’s officially spring, bringing with it delicious in-season produce like rhubarb, artichoke, spring radishes, and fava beans.
 Unfortunately, it’s easy to ignore ingredients you aren’t familiar with when visiting the local grocery store and farmer’s markets.
 However, keep reading for a simple step-by-step guide on how to cook fava beans: including shelling, then sautéing, boiling, and steaming them.

 Once you know how to prepare them, fresh fava beans are a versatile and delicious addition to your kitchen.
-This includes adding them to salads, risottos, soups, and stews, mashing them to add to guacamole, hummus, or turn into a dip of their own.
-You can also fold them into rice, quinoa, bulgur, and farro, enjoy them with mashed potatoes, serve them over flatbread or crusty bread… the list goes on and on.
+This includes adding them to salads, risottos, soups, and stews, mashing them to add to homemade guacamole, the best homemade hummus, or turn into a dip of their own.
+You can also fold them into rice, quinoa, bulgur, and farro, enjoy them with mashed potatoes, serve them over easy flatbread or crusty bread… the list goes on and on.

 What are fava beans?